lowlighter/metrics/source/plugins/core/README.md

 To enable advanced pattern matching to skip repositories, include `@use.patterns` at the beginning of the option value.

-Skip repositories by writting file-glob patterns, with any of the supported operation:
+Skip repositories by writing file-glob patterns, with any of the supported operation:
 - `#` to write comments
 - `-` to exclude repositories
   - *the `-` is implicit and may be omitted from excluding patterns*